Chymyst/chymyst-core/docs/other_work.md

 ```

 I also do not recommend reading the [Wikipedia page on Join Calculus](https://en.wikipedia.org/wiki/Join-calculus).
-As of June 2017, this page says this about Join Calculus:
+As of August 2018, the Wikipedia page says this about Join Calculus:

 > The join-calculus ... can be considered, at its core, an asynchronous π-calculus with several strong restrictions:
 >